 Quick Putaway Process

-Efficient Picking Process
+Efficient Order Picking Process

 Randomness is Sensible for The “Everything” Store

 Because people can buy almost anything on Amazon, it would be virtually impossible to store specific quantities of every possible item.
-At any given moment, Amazon may only have one box of Oreos in its warehouse.
-If Amazon carried a large quantity of every item (e.g., it created a dedicated section for Oreos), it would have to keep a whole section e empty while it waited for a shipment of cookies, which would severely limit the amount of storage space and would require an investment in more warehouse space.
+At any given moment, Amazon may only have one box of Oreos in its DC.
+If Amazon carried a large quantity of every item (e.g., it created a dedicated section for Oreos), it would have to keep a whole section e empty while it waited for a shipment of cookies, which would severely limit the amount of storage space and would require an investment in more warehousing space.